-If you haven't heard about Kano then I need to explain that it is a phenomenally successful Kickstarter project to create a kit that lets you build a computer.
-This is a really great idea, and despite my musings about how things used to be, it does deserve the support it got but...
+If you haven't heard about Kano then I need to explain that it was a phenomenally successful Kickstarter project to create a kit that lets you build a computer.
+This is a really great idea, and despite my musings about how things used to be, it did deserve the support it got and its new range of products is impressive but...

 Kano is based in turn on the phenomenally successful Raspberry Pi computer.
-It takes a RPi and puts it in a cardboard box along with a case, keyboard, speaker, power supply, WiFi dongle and some educational material.
+It takes a RPi and puts it in a box along with a case, an add on LED ring light and some educational material.

 Packaging a RPi to make it easier for very small people or the very lazy to get started is a good idea and now we get to the "but...".